My second child hit me almost as hard as my first but in a completely different way.

 Read the bible and pray about the words (Not just informational intake)

-The first I say when I’m trying to complete a task or trying to be patient, or calm, or loving.
+The first prayer I say when I’m trying to complete a task or trying to be patient, or calm, or loving.
 The second, when I especially feel spiritually attacked with negative thinking, doubt, or worry about something to come.
-The daily offering came from my recent understanding of the importance of offering up your suffering in reparation for sins and those around you (this will have to be another post at some point).
+The daily offering came from my recent light shed on the importance of offering up suffering in reparation for sins and those around you.

 The Rosary is my rock.
 When I’m not successful in keeping the habit, my mother in heaven is always listening.
 I’m in constant conversation with her.
 She is so dear and loving of a mother, she knows you so well and she cares so deeply.
 Go to her with everything.

 Scripture is new to me.
 Yes I’ve been a Catholic all my life.
 Yes I’ve heard the stories, read the words – yada yada.
-Its only until recently that I have allowed myself to listen to what is being said to me.
+Its only until recently that I have allowed myself to listen more carefully and intentionally to what is being said to me.
 It’s not easy.
-It takes time and mental and spiritual stretching, and seeking answers from priests or others who know scripture.
+It takes time and mental and spiritual stretching, and seeking answers from priests or others who know scripture to guide you.
 But its God’s word.
 Its words that he will unlock for me – and you too – if you ask him to.
 If you knock you will receive.

-So it turns out the little engine that could, could – but not by herself.
+So it turned out the little engine that could, can – but not by herself.
 At some point she had to let someone fill her up with fuel and power.
 Jesus does this for us.
 We are made to run on and put forth His love.

 Was I successful every time?
 Absolutely not.
 I have fallen more times than Rocky Balboa all his movies put together.
 Did I fall when I confidently and faithful put it in God’s hands?
 NOT ONCE.
 He carried me.
 Safely.
 Quietly.
 Peacefully.
 Even in the midst of my chaos and doubt.

 And He wants to strengthen you too.
 If you feel like you can’t today, or feel tossed amongst the waves, still yourself and try these prayers or more importantly pour out your heart to Him.
 Try making immediate prayer throughout your day your habit, and watch God’s hand in your life.